AckerlyXu/heima/articles/virtual-machines/linux/attach-disk-portal.md

 ---
 title: Attach a data disk to a Linux VM | Azure
-description: How to attach new or existing data disk to a Linux VM in the Azure portal preview using the Resource Manager deployment model.
+description: How to attach new or existing data disk to a Linux VM in the Azure Portal using the Resource Manager deployment model.
 services: virtual-machines-linux
 documentationcenter: ''
 author: cynthn